abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 We said, that isomorphic sets aren't necessarily the same set (although the reverse is true.)
 However, it is hard to get away from the notion that being isomorphic means that they are *equal* or *equivalent* in some respect.
 For example, all people who are connected by the *isomorphic* mother/child relationship share some of the same genes.

-And in computer science, if we have functions that convert an object of type $A$ to an object of type $B$ and the other way around (as for example the functions between a data structure and it's id, we also can pretty much regard $A$ and $B$ as two formats of the same thing, as having one means that we can easily obtain the other.
+And in computer science, if we have functions that convert an object of type $A$ to an object of type $B$ and the other way around (as for example the functions between a data structure and its id, we also can pretty much regard $A$ and $B$ as two formats of the same thing, as having one means that we can easily obtain the other.

 Equivalence relations
 ---